Configuring Inbound EmailPhabricator User Documentation (Configuration)

 This document contains instructions for configuring inbound email, so users may update Differential and Maniphest by replying to messages and create Maniphest tasks via email.

 This can be extremely difficult to configure correctly.
-This is doubly true if you use sendmail.
+This is doubly true if you use a local MTA.

 There are a few approaches available:

 |Receive Mail With||Setup||Cost||Notes|

 |Local MTA||Extremely Difficult||Free||Strongly discouraged!|

 The remainder of this document walks through configuring Phabricator to receive mail, and then configuring your chosen transport to deliver mail to Phabricator.

 By default, Phabricator uses a firstname.lastname@example.org email address as the 'From' (configurable with metamta.default-address) and sets 'Reply-To' to the user generating the email (e.g., by making a comment), if the mail was generated by a user action.
 This means that users can reply (or reply-all) to email to discuss changes, but the conversation won't be recorded in Phabricator and users will not be able to take actions like claiming tasks or requesting changes to revisions.